Bonnie Mbuli: Career

 In film, she has played the role of singer Dolly Radebe, in Drum, the lead role in the Danish film Blinded Angels.
 In 2006, she played Precious Chamusso in Catch a Fire.

 She played Zindzi Mandela in Clint Eastwood's film Invictus.
 She starred in E.tv's Rhythm City, on Mzansi Magic's drama series Rockville as Dudu, and on E.tv's crime investigation series Traffic.
 In 2015, Mbuli starred opposite Sir Kenneth Charles Branagh as policewoman Grace Mthembu in the British series Wallander.
 Since 2020, she has starred as Jasmine Hadley in the British series Noughts + Crosses.

 Personal life

 Mbuli was married to actor and television personality Sisanda Henna.
 They had two children together, one of whom was adopted.
 She adopted her husband's surname.
 After their divorce, she authored an autobiography.

 Filmography

+In popular culture

+As Bonnie Henna, she was namechecked on Chicago Med by the South African surgeon.